johnlaudun/jln/vita.md

 2012\.
 "A Living, Breathing Dish." *The Daily Advertiser* (September 26).

-2008\.
-Louisiana Story: The Reverse Angle.
+2008\. *Louisiana Story: The Reverse Angle*.
 Louisiana Public Broadcasting.

 2008\.
 "Friday is Gumbo Day in New Orleans," *Philadelphia Inquirer*